forrestbicker/CoarseGrainScripts/README.md

 + [`Dash 1.19.0`](https://dash.plotly.com/installation)
 + [`Plotly 4.14.3`](https://plotly.com/python/getting-started/)

-Other versions may work, but these are the exact versions for which the code was tested.
-Click the name of the dependency to navigate to it's installation page.
+Although other versions may work, the code was designed for and tested with these ones so it's reccomended you use them.

 #### Setup
-This section is currently a WIP.
-To use the code, you must first install the dependencies listed above to your local environment.
+To use this program, you must first install the dependencies listed above to your local environment.
 It's reccomended to use a virtual environment such as conda to install and manage the versioning of these packages.
-Then, clone this repository to your local machine and you can execute the code found in `src/main.py`
+Installation guides for each package can be found in the above section by clicking the hyperlink on the package name.
+Then, once you clone this repository to your local machine you should be able to execute the code found in `src/main.py`

 ## Usage
+This program preforms three main tasks: converting an atomistic universe to a coarse-grained universe, measuring the bonds angles and dihedrals in a coarse-grained universe, and fitting curves to said measurements to help parameterize the coarse-grained simulation.
+Each of these tasks is abstracted into a single, modular function call that can be called from the default `main.py` file or imported into other projects if you want to apply pre- or post-processing to the inputs and outputs.

 ### Coarse-Grained Universe

 ###### **A1.
 Description**